& management's discussion and analysis

 Composition of the Audit Committee

-The Audit Committee comprises Mr. Deepak N. Shah as its Chairperson, Mr. Ketan A.
+The Audit Committee comprises of Mr. Deepak N. Shah as its Chairperson, Ms. Kruti

-Jariwala and Ms. Kruti Kothari, all of whom are Independent Directors as members.
+Kothari and Mr. Manish J. Gandhi all of whom are Independent Directors as members.
 More

 details on the Committee are given in the Report on Corporate Governance.